 AAA Researcher Michelle Wong speaks to the New York-based artist about his work with the Ha Bik Chuen Archive

 New York-based artist Tyler Coburn is the artist-in-residence at AAA’s Ha Bik Chuen Archive in August 2017.
 Since December 2016, Coburn and AAA Researcher Michelle Wong have been having an e-mail discussion about the Ha Bik Chuen Archive; he is seeking to interpret Ha's archive through text presented in a digital format.
-They have been thinking through what it means to navigate archives physically, digitally, and collaboratively.
+Together, they have been thinking through what it means to navigate archives physically, digitally, and collaboratively.
 The conversation below is excerpted from Coburn and Wong’s emails from December 2016 to August 2017.

 Ideas: How did Memory Machine come about?